-Art 230 Printmaking I: Relief and Silk-screen Printmaking
+Artst 230 Printmaking I: Relief and Silk-screen Printmaking

-This course will explore relief printmaking processes including but not limited to stamp prints, linoleum block prints, and woodcut prints.
+This course will explore relief printmaking processes including but not limited to stamp prints, linoleum block prints and woodcut prints.
 In addition, it will teach the basics of one color silk-screen techniques.
 The history of printmaking and traditions of the multiples will also be discussed.
-Offered concurrently with Art 330.
+Offered concurrently with Artst 330.
 3 hours.

-Art 233 Printmaking I: Collagraphs and Non-Toxic Intaglio Printmaking
+Artst 233 Printmaking I: Collagraphs and Non-Toxic Intaglio Printmaking

-This class is designed to introduce the students to the basic techniques of intaglio printing including, but not limited to collagraphs, etching, and intaglio.
+This class is designed to introduce students to the basic techniques of intaglio printing including, but not limited to, collagraphs, etching and intaglio.
 Monoprints will also be taught.
 All methods will be taught with nontoxic methods.
 The history of printmaking and tradition of multiples will also be discussed.
-Offered concurrently with Art 333.
+Offered concurrently with Artst 333.

-Art 235 Illustration I
+Artst 235 Illustration I

 An introduction to illustration, including drawing techniques, type/fonts, compositional reduction, structural studies, various transfer and printing processes.
-Emphasis is placed on acquiring skills in, and for use in a wide variety of artistic, commercial and occupational areas.
+Emphasis is placed on acquiring skills for use in a wide variety of artistic, commercial and occupational areas.
 3 hours.

-Art 238 Papermaking
+Artst 238 Papermaking

 This course is an introduction to the creation of handmade paper as an art form.
 Sheet formation and decoration will be introduced.
 The processing of natural and recycled materials to create paper will also be taught.
 Uses of handmade paper in art forms such as sculpture and the artist book will be explored.
-The goal in offering this course is to enable students to explore handmade paper as a fine art media.
+The goal in offering this course is to enable students to explore handmade paper as a fine art medium.
 3 hours.

-Art 240 Ceramics: Handbuilding I
+Artst 240 Ceramics: Handbuilding I